uiceds/project-team492/manuscript.md

 For impervious surfaces, for all three cases, we can clearly see there is a trend that with the increase of impervious surfaces around the station, the concentration of NO₂ increased gradually (Figure 3.1).
 As the impervious surface increases, it indicates there is increase in roads, sidewalks, parking lots, buildings, traffic and also there is decrease in vegetation areas and soil surface.
 Therefore, all these impervious surfaces are indicators of high volume of vehicles, high population density which contributes to high NO₂ emission and also the absence of natural filtration effect with the absence of vegetation is another major source of NO₂ emission.
 </p>
 <p style="text-align:justify;">
-In case of Major roads, we clearly see with the increasing length of major roads, there is clear increase in the concentration of NO₂ (Figure 3.2).
+In case of Major roads, we clearly see that, with the increasing length of major roads, there is clear increase in the concentration of NO₂ (Figure 3.2).
 Moreover, visually, it looks like there is a steep increase in the concentration of NO₂ initially with the increase of major roads, but the rate of increase slows down as the length of major roads increases further.
 The reason for such an increase is understandable since the production of NO₂ is directly influenced by the volume of traffic, and high-traffic areas release more NO₂ as more diesel vehicles are on the road, contributing to high NO₂ emissions.
 </p>
 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Figure%202.PNG?raw=true">